bman46/InstagramEmbedDiscordBot/docs/linux/tmux.md

 # Using tmux
 Tmux is a terminal emulator.
 Essentially, it will act as a seperate session that will run in the background and allow you to connect and disconnect from it as you wish.
 For a better explanation and more advanced usage, see [this guide](https://linuxize.com/post/getting-started-with-tmux/).
 We will be using it to run the bot in the background.
 This guide is for linux only.

 > **_NOTE:_**  Tmux sessions will be closed when the computer is restarted or shut down.
-You will need to reinitalize the bot when the computer starts back up.
+You will need to restart the bot when the computer starts back up.

 ## Install tmux
 Ubuntu/Debian: